Conditional expressions and related command-line options (--define, --conditionals)

 const NewLine = ;

-You have to make sure that the combination of symbols used by PasDoc "makes sense", i.e. results in code that can be parsed.
+You have to make sure that the combination of symbols used by PasDoc makes sense, i.e. results in code that can be parsed.
 Sometimes the right solution is to introduce a special variant, used only when parsing with PasDoc:

 const NewLine =